 Volume lashes are created using a “fan” of two to eight super lightweight lash extensions, each of which is expertly applied to a single natural lash to create a voluminous, fluffy lash line.
 These lashes add more drama and fullness to the set, during your consultation with your artist you can customize how thick and bold you’d like the lashes to be.

 Muse + Mave specializes in Classic, Volume, and Hybrid lash extensions.
 We love creating looks that are natural enough for everyday wear, but bold enough to make your beautiful eyes stand out from the crowd!
 Now that you understand the different styles of lash extensions available, let’s talk about the lash extensions themselves!

 There are essentially two kinds of extension available: Real fur or hair, and synthetic.

-Real Mink lashes are made of actual mink fur.
-In my opinion, real mink lashes are not a desirable option due primarily to the inhumane methods used to harvest the fur.
+These lashes are made of actual mink fur.
+In our opinion, real mink lashes are not a desirable option due primarily to the inhumane methods used to harvest the fur.
 In addition, they are very expensive and they easily lose curl once wet since they are real hair.
+Total no-go.

 Most of the time, anything labeled Mink or Silk is actually a synthetic lash made of a plastic called PBT.
 Your lash tech should always be informed about the product they use, because lash manufacturers use Mink and Silk interchangeably.
 These two marketing labels have just stuck around through the years because frankly, PBT doesn’t sound all that luxurious!